nelsonblake/PL-Compiler/README.md

 # PLcompiler

-To run:
-in terminal,
-navigate to project folder
+To run the program open your terminal and navigate to the project folder make plc plc
-make plc
-plc